tofran/ts3-log-analyzer/README.md

 It can also 'merge' identities out of the box, this way you can combine stats for users that have multiple identities - as seen in the [example][ToFran's server statistics] above  (If you are a TeamSpeak fanatic that strongly believes that everyone should backup their identities, and if they don't do it, it's their fault - you can ignore this feature :D )

+**Disclaimer:** This repo does not include the web viewer.
+I'm still developing it, and currently it is not published.
+This means that you can only generate the DB, and build your own web application.
+Hopefully I will release [mine](https://github.com/tofran/ts3LogAnalyzer-viwer).

 ## Usage